 Level 1 Avalanche Training certified by the American Institute for Avalanche Research and Education (AIARE) is required for all snow related activities.
-This training is done independent from the Intermediate Course.
-AIARE-certified training is offered at least once per year by the Seattle Mountaineers.
-Students may take their AIARE-certified training from other organizations as well.
+This training is completed independent of the Intermediate Course.
+Students typically take their AIARE-certified training from organizations outside the Mountaineers.
 AIARE Level I equivalent certification such as from the Canadian Avalanche Association (CAA) or National Ski Patrol (NSP) is accepted.